AbramsGroup/HTPolyNet/docs/source/example-tutorials/shortbuilds/3-VE-STY/introduction.rst

             | sed s/" 9 C "/" 9 C4"/ \
             > ${mollib}/inputs/HIE.mol2

-   htpolynet run -diag diagnostics-lo.log GMASTY-lo.yaml &> lo.log
-   htpolynet run -diag diagnostics-hi.log GMASTY-hi.yaml &> hi.log
+   htpolynet run -diag diagnostics.log GMASTY.yaml &> console.log

 Note that we are actually generating three different monomeric species: styrene, bisphenol A (BPA), and 2-hydroxypropyl isopropyl ester (HIE).
-This is because we are going to tell ``HTPolyNet`` to build the bisGMA molecule by reacting the esters onto they phenolic hydroxyls on BPA.
+This is because we are going to tell ``HTPolyNet`` to build the bisGMA molecule by reacting the esters onto the phenolic hydroxyls on BPA.

-As in the other two tutorials, if you have a ``mol-env`` conda enviroment, just issue ``./run.sh`` to start the builds.
-The section "run" below walks through the build process, while the first three sections describe in detail how to create the monomer input and configuration file, with a special emphasis on explaining the reactions' syntax.
+As in the other two tutorials, if you have a ``mol-env`` conda enviroment, just issue ``./run.sh`` to start the build.